 The Executive Order’s statement reveals its callousness by stating, “the United States should not admit those who engage in acts of bigotry or hatred (including ‘honor’ killings, other forms of violence against women, or the persecution of those who practice religions different from their own),” even as it refuses entry to the very victims and potential victims of those crimes.

 As scholars educating our students to question religious and ethnic stereotypes through in-depth engagement, we call on our government to rescind this Order, to welcome refugees fleeing persecution and to apply no religious preferences to refugees.
 We celebrate the diversity that immigration has brought to the United States, and are dismayed that our nation, a country built by immigrants, has not learned the lessons of the past, of the imperative for humanitarian and moral action.

 Meet Brandeis' Department of Near Eastern and Judaic Studies

 One of the largest and most diverse programs of its kind, Near Eastern and Judaic Studies (NEJS) is dedicated to intellectual openness andengagement with critical questions of history, literature, religion, and culture relating to the Bible and the Ancient Near East, Jewish Studies, and Arabic and Islamic Civilizations.
 Pursue a degree with leading scholars dedicated to the finest instruction, mentoring, and preparation for life after Brandeis.

 Spring 2017 courses

 Hebrew Placement Testing

-If you are unsure which level of Hebrew to take, please go to the Hebrew exam link here and follow the directions.
+If you are unsure which level of Hebrew to take, please review the Hebrew placement testing information page.
 Disregard the due date.
-Just email it to Sara Hascal as soon as possible.
-Or drop it off with Irina Astashkevich in ASAC 324.
+You may email your completed exam and questionnaire to Sara Hascal or drop it off in the NEJS office in Lown 211.

 Connect with us!